striversahil/apotza/README.md

 ## Cool features of Apotza

 - ✨ **Create Internal Tools in Breeze**
-- 👤 CodeBlock to add Your Custom APIs
+- ⚙️ CodeBlock to add Your Custom APIs
 - 🦾 API Transformer to transform Your API to fit the Component Interaction
 - 📊 Multiple Data Source Support ( Postgres , Google Sheets , SQL , MongoDB etc.. )
-- 📖 Multiple document type support (PDF, TXT, DOCX, etc)
+- 📖 Workflows to Communicate to Your Custom App
 - 100% Cloud deployment ready.
 - 🆕 Simple AI chat UI that Align with Your Business needs.
 - 🎭 Beautiful Drag and Drop Component's
 - ✨ Customize Custom Component's to the last bit.
--
+- 📈 Support's Charts and Tables to Visualize Your Data
-- Much more...install and find out!
+- Much more...
+Just Use and find out!

 ## Using this example